 SALARY: Depending on experience; excellent benefits.

 Community Legal Aid Society, Inc. provides free legal representation to people with disabilities, people age 60 or over, people with low incomes, and victims of crime and discrimination to help our clients obtain shelter, income and other government benefits, educational services, medical services, orders of protection from abuse, legal immigration status and other civil legal remedies.
-Under the supervision of the Medical-Legal Partnership staff attorneys the paralegal will assist clients throughout the state of Delaware but with a focus on New Castle County.
+Under the supervision of the Immigration Program Managing Attorney, the paralegal will assist clients throughout the state of Delaware but with a focus on New Castle County.
 The applicant for this position must be able to interact effectively with and be sensitive to the special needs of CLASI clients, including individuals with physical and mental disabilities and their families, people with low incomes, people who speak Spanish, and members of legally protected classes.

-- Interview clients, determine eligibility for services, and conduct factual investigations and preliminary merit assessments throughout the state, but with a focus on New Castle County, and in multiple health care partner settings.
+- Interview clients, determine eligibility for services, and conduct factual investigations and preliminary merit assessments throughout the state, but with a focus on New Castle County, and in law enforcement or criminal justice system settings.

 - Under supervision of attorney, represent clients in meetings and administrative hearings when appropriate.